iimachines/Maya2glTF/Readme.md

     * To use this hardware shader
         * make sure the GLSL shader plugin is loaded
         * use the *OpenGL/Core Profile* in Preferences/Display

-* Code for exporting blend-shape deltas exists, but is not fully working yet.
+    * You can use the `Maya2glTF\maya\scripts\assign_glTF_PBR_material_and_textures.mel` script to assign multiple textures at once, based on filename patterns

-* No skinning nor animation yet
+* No lights or cameras yet
-    * but my company needs this urgently, so it's high on our TODO

-* No lights, cameras, meshes only
-    * unlikely to be added, we don't really need this
+    * unlikely to be added, we don't really need this, although not a lot of work

 ## Building

 * No out-of-the-box downloads are available yet, currently you have to build the plugin from sources.
+    * *If you want to try the exporter, but you can't build it, give me a sign*

 * Right now this project requires **Microsoft Windows x64 8.1 or higher**
     * It should be easily ported to OSX and Linux, or older versions of Windows.